OpenCyphal/nunavut/docs/templates.rst

 The target language for a template contributes options to the template globals.
 These options can be invented by users of the Nunavut library but a built-in set of defaults exists.

-All language options are made available as globals with the `option_` prefix.
-For example, a language option "target_arch" would be available as the "option_target_arch" global in templates.
+All language options are made available as globals within the `options` namespace.
+For example, a language option "target_arch" would be available as the "options.target_arch" global in templates.

 For options that do not come with built-in defaults you'll need to test if the option is